 Guidance on Use of Courtroom Technology Equipment

 All currently installed equipment such as monitors, document cameras, and microphones should not be moved without assistance.
 Do not remove or change pre-existing cables.
-Do not bring in outside equipment such as projectors or video splitters without first contacting the Systems Office for further guidance and instruction.
+Do not bring in outside equipment such as projectors or video splitters without first contacting the I.T.
+Office for further guidance and instruction.